 III.
 Definitions

-Bachelor's degree or baccalaureate – A post-secondary The degree of bachelor of arts (B.A.) or bachelor of science (B.S.), typically requiring a minimum of 120 hours of specified course workto exceed 120 credit hours .
+Bachelor's degree or baccalaureate – A post-secondary The degree of bachelor of arts (B.A.) or bachelor of science (B.S.), typically requiring 120 hours of specified course work (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees).
 A bachelor’s degree is comprised of General Education courses, a major program(s), elective courses, and, in some cases, a minor program(s), and, in general, is completed in four years.

 Catalog – A resource of all academic policies and procedures, college and degree requirements, faculty, and course descriptions.
 UNC Charlotte has both an Undergraduate Catalog and Graduate Catalog.